bryant-nupdal/cutting-edge/README.md

 # Cutting Edge
-### Cutting Edge is a service to provide employees with a user-friendly way to navigate intensive snow shifts.
+#### Service to provide employees with a user-friendly way to navigate intensive snow shifts.

+## Description
+Duration: 2 Week Sprint

 Cutting Edge is a snow removal routing service.
 It is used to navigate employees through the harshest winters.
 I wanted to build Cutting Edge because of my past experience in working snow removal.
 My goal was to create a user-friendly web-app where employees can log-in and utalize the app the document their progress real-time.